Central hypoventilation syndrome: Causes

 CHS is exhibited typically as a congenital disorder, but in rare circumstances, can also result from severe brain or spinal trauma or injury (such as after an automobile accident, stroke, asphyxiation, brain tumor, encephalitis, poisoning, as a complication of neurosurgery) or due to particular neurodegenerative conditions such as Parkinson's disease, multiple system atrophy, or multiple sclerosis.
-Long and Allen (1984) were the first to report the abnormal brainstem auditory-evoked responses in an alcoholic woman who recovered from Ondine's curse.
-These investigators hypothesized that their patient's brainstem was poisoned—not destroyed—by her chronic alcoholism.
+Long and Allen (1984) were the first to report the abnormal brainstem auditory evoked responses in an alcoholic woman who recovered from Ondine's curse.
+These investigators hypothesized that their patient's brainstem was poisoned — not destroyed — by her chronic alcoholism.

 Medical investigation of patients with this syndrome has led to a deeper understanding of how the body and brain regulate breathing on a molecular level.
 PHOX2B, a transcription factor involved in the development of neurons, can be associated with this condition.
 This homeobox gene is important for the normal development of the autonomic nervous system.

 The disease used to be classified as a "neurocristopathy", or disease of the neural crest because part of the autonomic nervous system (such as sympathetic ganglia) derives from the neural crest.
-However, this denomination is no longer favored because essential neurons of the autonomic nervous system, including those that underlie the defining symptom of the disease (respiratory arrests), are derived from the neural tube (the medulla), not from the neural crest, although such mixed embryological origins are also true for most other neurocristopathies.
+However, this denomination is no longer favored because essential neurons of the autonomic nervous system, including those that underlie the defining symptom of the disease (respiratory arrests), are derived from the neural tube (the medulla), not from the neural crest, which may be the case in other mixed embryological origins and neurocristopathies.

 Diagnosis

 Children with CCHS develop life-threatening episodes of apnea with cyanosis, usually in the first months of life.
-Medical evaluation excludes lesions of the brain, heart, and lungs but demonstrates impaired responses to build-up of carbon dioxide (hypercapnia) and decreases of oxygen in the circulation (hypoxia), the two strongest stimuli to increase breathing rate.
+Medical evaluation excludes lesions of the brain, heart, and lungs but demonstrates impaired responses to build-up of carbon dioxide (hypercapnia) and decreases of oxygen in the circulation (hypoxia), the two strongest stimuli to regulate breathing rate.

 Polysomnography shows that hypoventilation is most marked during slow-wave sleep.
+Specifically, infants with CCHS usually display lower tidal volumes during sleep, meaning they inhale less air during a normal breath.
 In the most severe cases, hypoventilation is present during other nonrapid eye movement sleep stages and even wakefulness.
 A subset of CCHS patients are at very high risk for developing malignant neural crest-derived tumors, such as neuroblastoma.

 Sequencing of the gene PHOX2B revealed mutations in 91% of the cases within a French cohort.

-As in many disorders that are very rare, an infant with this unusual form of sleep apnea suffers from the probability that their physician has most likely never seen another case and will not recognize the diagnosis.
+Physicians unable to recognize the disorder should seek help from a neurologist and a pulmonologist.
 In some locations, such as France, optimal management of patients, once identified, has been aided by the creation of a national registry and the formation of a network of centers.